nabinked/NToastNotify/README.md

  }
 ```

-## 4. Add the following line in you html file.
+## 4. Add the following line in your html file.
 Preferably in your Layout Page.
 ```c#
 @await Component.InvokeAsync("NToastNotify")
 ```